kampersanda/xcdat/README.md

     trie& operator=(trie&&) noexcept = default;

     //!
 Build the trie from the input keywords, which are lexicographically sorted and unique.
     //!
+    //!
 If bin_mode = false, the NULL character is used for the termination of a keyword.
     //!
 If bin_mode = true, bit flags are used istead, and the keywords can contain NULL characters.
     //!
-If the input keywords contain NULL characters, bin_mode will be forced to be set to true. template <class Strings>
+If the input keywords contain NULL characters, bin_mode will be forced to be set to true.
+    //!
+    //!
+The type 'Strings' and 'Strings::value_type' should be a random iterable container such as std::vector.
+    //!
+Precisely, they should support the following operations:
+    //!  - size() returns the container size.
+    //!  - operator[](i) accesses the i-th element.
+    //!  - begin() returns the iterator to the beginning.
+    //!  - end() returns the iterator to the end.
+    //!
+The type 'Strings::value_type::value_type' should be one-byte integer type such as 'char'. template <class Strings>
     trie(const Strings& keys, bool bin_mode = false);